anu-bdsi/workshop-intro-to-linux/week3&4_tutorial.md

+# Week 3 & 4 - Variant calling workflow

+## Learning objectives

+At the end of this workshop, students will know how to:

+* Set up conda environments
+* Assessing read quality using FastQC
+* Trimming and filtering using trimmomatic
+* Aligning reads to reference genome using BWA
+* Variant calling using bcftools
+* Writing a bash script of the workflow
+* Using slurm to run jobs on the server
+* Writing a sbatch file
+* Parallel processing

 # Use conda environment for projects

 It is important we use conda to build the environment for each project because different project requires difference software with different versions.
 A conda environment can store all the dependent software for a project so it doesn't mixed up with others.